xovox/es-theme-RetroCRT-240p/README.md

 # RetroCRT 240p RetroPie Theme

+This theme is under active development and will be changing regularly for the forseeable future

 This is a theme I've designed for [RetroCRT](https://github.com/xovox/RetroCRT), my customized toolset to run [RetroPie](https://retropie.org.uk) on CRT TVs & arcade cabinets.

-* Installation
-  * This is installable via RetroPie-Setup

 * Supports
   * Basic View with MASSIVE TEXT